icpc/ccs-specs/Contest_API.md

 | location.longitude | number         | depends   | no        | Longitude in degrees.
 Required iff location is present.
 | logo               | array of IMAGE | no        | yes       | Logo of the organization.
 Only allowed mime type is image/png.
 A server must provide logos of size 56x56 and 160x160 but may provide other sizes as well.

-#### Access restrictions at WF

-No access restrictions apply to a GET on organizations endpoints.

 #### Example

 Request: